ruggeri/tech-notes/ai/deep-learning.md

 a complicated interaction of *all layers prior to `k`*.
 Now, it depends just on `\beta_k`, a single parameter.
 That means this is much easier to train.

+They talk about some pretraining approaches.
+Greedy pre-training has you train up to level `k`, and then use the outputs of this last layer as a fixed input to train layer `k+1`.
+The theory on why this works is that the middle layers get better guidance of how they should organize themselves.

+They note: SGD with momentum continues to be a very popular approach, and has been since the 80s.
+The big advances are in coming up with architectures that do well with our optimization techniques.
+For instance, LSTM plays nice with SGD on deep networks.
+Use of ReLU and skip connections are also examples.

+They mention *continuous learning*.
+Here, you use a series of less-and-less blured versions of the objective function.
+The idea is that maybe the original blurred one is convex, and each time maybe you're in a part of the objective function where it is convex.
+This sounds like it has been somewhat successful.

+*Curriculum learning* is another idea.
+Here, you start out with easy examples being given more weight by the objective function.
+Then, as the network masters the easy examples, you increase the importance of the hard ones.
+This is actually similar to how humans teach other humans.
+It was found though that it is valuable to have a mix of easy and hard examples; maybe because with the easy examples you overtrain in a way not compatible with learning the hard examples?

+## Ch9: CNNs

+**TODO**